 With Linda’s sister in hospital, recovering from her knee replacement surgery, Linda spent the entire day at the hospital.
 I spent some time playing with 17-month-old Alex.
 As part of my caring for him, I took him for a long walk: me walking, Alex in his pushchair.

 I have an app EskomSePush on my iPhone that tells you by day and location the status of load shedding, as it is named.
-The only silver lining is that we do not live in Zimbabwe where electricity is cut for 16-hours a day.
-It only comes on in the very early morning when families need to rise and cook for the day if groceries are available in the shops.
+The only positive aspect is that we do not live in Zimbabwe where electricity is cut for 16-hours a day.
+It only comes in the incredibly early morning when families need to rise and cook for the day if groceries are available in the shops.

 Friday, March 13, 2020